sagemath/trac_to_gh/Issue 351.md

 # Issue 351: issue running cremona's abelian_group command and memory usage in gp

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/351

 Original creator: was